laminlabs/lamindb/README.md

 LaminDB is not a workflow manager, but it integrates well with existing workflow managers and can subsitute them in some settings.

-In this repository (https://github.com/laminlabs/schmidt22) we manage several workflows, scripts, and notebooks to re-construct the project of [Schmidt _el al._ (2022)](https://pubmed.ncbi.nlm.nih.gov/35113687/).
+In [github.com/laminlabs/schmidt22](https://github.com/laminlabs/schmidt22) we manage several workflows, scripts, and notebooks to re-construct the project of [Schmidt _el al._ (2022)](https://pubmed.ncbi.nlm.nih.gov/35113687/).
 A phenotypic CRISPRa screening result is integrated with scRNA-seq data.
 Here is one of the input artifacts:

 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/JvLaK9Icj11eswQn0000.png" width="850">